mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 will be inferred and unreliable.
 Friendly contact and a reasonably free flow of information will advance BI at the rate of +1 every 2D days multiplied by the new BI level.
-Thus going from BI 5 to 6 (sufficient to publish a layman-level book about the culture) will take 2Dx6 days, or an average of about 42 days of interaction.
+Thus going from BI 5 to6 (sufficient to publish a layman-level book about the culture) will take 2Dx6 days, or an average of about 42 days of interaction.
 It is not possible to achieve a BI of more than 10 without